Bank of Baroda Logo

 Bank of Baroda Logo 1908

 The original logo for Bank of Baroda featured its name in navy blue.
-It was located in the upper right corner inside the circle and was located along the border; that is, the letters were lined up in the form of a semi-arc.
+It was located in the upper-right corner of the circle, along the border; that is, the letters were arranged in a semi-arc.
 The ring of text was closed by two more inscriptions: in Gujarati and in Hindi.
 These languages, along with English, dominated the region where the bank was founded, which explains their simultaneous use of the same emblem.
-The Sanskrit signs were to be read as “Akshayam te Bhavishyati” which means “the future is safe.”
-The inspirational phrase referred directly to the work of a financial institution that aspired to the status of the most reliable depository.
+The Sanskrit signs were to be read as “Akshayam te Bhavishyati,” which means “the future is safe.”
+The inspirational phrase referred directly to the work of a financial institution that aspired to be the most reliable depository.

 2005 – today